Ridhwana/rails/guides/source/caching_with_rails.md

 * What caching is.
 * The types of caching strategies.
-* How to use Solid Cache.
+* How to manage cache dependencies.
-* Other available cache stores.
+* How to configure Solid Cache and other cache stores.

 --------------------------------------------------------------------------------